Statistical Guarantees for Reasoning Probes on Looped Boolean Circuits: Introduction

+We now formalize the probing setup and the computational model underlying our analysis, in stages.

-Let $\m\geq 2$.
-Probe outputs are modeled as elements of the relative interior $\Delta_{\m}^{\circ}$ of the $\m$-simplex $\Delta_{\m}$---for a detailed definition, see Section~\ref{s:Prelims}---which we later interpret as encoding uncertainty over candidate gates.
+\paragraph{Model of reasoning probe and probe uncertainty.} Let $\m\in\mathbb{N}$ with $\m\geq 2$.
+We model probe outputs as elements of the relative interior $\Delta_{\m}^{\circ}$ of the $\m$-simplex $\Delta_{\m}$---for a detailed definition, see Section~\ref{s:Prelims}---which we later interpret as encoding uncertainty over candidate gates.
 Each element in $\Delta_{\m}$ represents a probability distribution over the $\m$ candidate gates, drawn from a fixed finite set.
 Degenerate distributions correspond to boundary points of the simplex, which lie in $\Delta_{\m}\setminus \Delta_{\m}^{\circ}$.
 We equip $\Delta_{\m}^{\circ}$ with the vector space structure induced by the Aitchison geometry; see Section~\ref{s:Prelims} and also~\citep{pawlowsky2006compositional, pal2020multiplicative, erb2021information}.
 Under this geometry, the boundary of $\Delta_{\m}$ lies at infinite distance and is therefore unattainable.
 This precludes degenerate distributions and enforces intrinsic uncertainty in probe outputs.
-All probes we consider are necessarily Lipschitz (see Proposition~\ref{prop:est}) with respect to the hitting probability metric (see Section~\ref{s:Prelims}) on the directed graph associated with our looped reasoning model.
-In this regime, probes induce approximately homophilic gate assignments on the graph, in the sense that local neighbourhoods cannot exhibit large variations in gate distributions.
-This motivates our focus on GCN-based probes, which are well suited to such homophilic regimes~\citep{ma2022is}.